Zh0ny/resumo-do-lab-Azure/README.md

 # Basic Azure Onboarding

 This repository documents my experience with **Microsoft Azure** onboarding, carried out in a DIO lab environment.
-During this process, I explored some key services and initial configurations, including setting up a subscription, using Azure Bastion, configuring Azure Virtual Desktop, exploring the "All Services" tab, creating a virtual machine, understanding storage account redundancy options, and setting up a private endpoint for a storage account.
+During this process, I explored some key services and initial configurations, including setting up a subscription, using Azure Bastion, configuring Azure Virtual Desktop, exploring the "All Services" tab, creating a virtual machine, understanding storage account redundancy options, setting up a private endpoint for a storage account, and configuring an Azure SQL Database with SQL authentication and Microsoft Authentication.

 ---